 Included in the Global Organic Textile Standard, are regulations on dyes, water usage, chemical usage, worker's rights and facilities and even more.
 Because of the extensive range of regulations and standards, it is our preferred and most trusted certification.

-We only use undyed, recycled paper for our patterns & we recycle every last bit of scrap.
+We only use undyed, recycled paper for our patterns and we recycle every last bit of scrap.

-As for the cutting and sewing itself, the fabric remnants from the cutting room are saved and used to make patchwork totes, scrunchies or other small items.
+As for the sampling, cutting and sewing itself, the fabric remnants from the cutting room are saved and used to make patchwork bags, scrunchies or other small items.
 The pouches are given free with any purchase!
-These bags/totes are not perfect and are sometimes in strange shapes but they are a symbol of our efforts to not throw anything away that can be used or repurposed.

-We always chose the eco option every step of the way, we do not cut corners and we are passionate about making this world a cleaner and safer place for all.
-From the dyes we use, the fabrics we chose, what we do with our waste we always have the wellbeing of our planet and those that inhabit it.
+We will always chose the earth-friendly option, every step of the way.
+We do not cut corners and we are passionate about making this world a cleaner and safer place for all.
+From the dyes we use, the fabrics we chose, what we do with our waste, we always have the wellbeing of our planet and those that inhabit it in mind.

 Our business cards/hang tags are made from t-shirt scraps from the fashion industry - no trees harmed in the making!
 You can read up on the process here.